Autistic player scores touchdown the week after being bullied

 An autistic 14-year-old football player who was bullied the previous week scored the first touchdown of his life.
 And perhaps everyone who witnessed the emotional scene went home feeling like a winner.

-During the junior varsity game Monday night at Garrett-Harrison Stadium in Phenix City, Central High School freshman cornerback Sean Campbell stripped the ball from compassionate and cooperative Brookstone School freshman running back MJ Scott, who might have been the first player in history not connected to gamblers to voluntarily fumble.
+During the game Monday night at Garrett-Harrison Stadium in Phenix City, Central Freshman Academy cornerback Sean Campbell stripped the ball from compassionate and cooperative Brookstone School freshman running back MJ Scott, who might have been the first player in history not connected to gamblers to voluntarily fumble.
 Escorted by teammates and cheered by even his opponents, Sean ran unimpeded 65 yards for the score.

 “It felt good,” Sean said.